joalon/joalon.se/menu/about.md

 Some of my posts are using assets from Age of Empires II © Microsoft Corporation.
 These posts were created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules)", and they are not endorsed by or affiliated with Microsoft.

+For the features heading some posts I've used pictures from [Pexels.com](https://www.pexels.com/), which are licensed very generously.